Perfect-Personnel-Placement/backend/STARTUP.md

 ### Add Source Stage

-- Source provider is GitHub v2, connect to your PERSONAL GitHub and manually type the account/repo-name.
-It will NOT autocomplete.
+- Set the source provider to GitHub v2, connect to your PERSONAL GitHub, and manually type the account/repo-name.
+AWS will NOT autocomplete this for you.
-- Select main branch.
+- Select the main branch.

 ### Add Build Stage